 Mailings are like dates: first impressions count – and if you want to get to first, second or third base, you can't afford to leave a bad one.
 With this in mind, online retailers must ensure that their emails can be viewed on all end devices – including mobile ones.
 In online retail, a responsive email template is a must!

 2. SUBJECT LINE EMOJIS

-Yes, you read it right: it’s worth at least thinking about emojis and reflecting on whether they could be an appropriate way of addressing your target group.
+Yes, you read it right: it's worth at least thinking about emojis and reflecting on whether they could be an appropriate way of addressing your target group.
 For B2C online retailers, the decision should be easy.
 So long as a retailer has not judged emojis to be counterproductive, those addressing younger target groups should embrace their use of smileys in subject lines to increase their open rates.